 It’s not that you’re not getting the job done, but rather that you’re getting it done too well.
 It’s what can happen if your own competence and standing within the organization represents a threat to your boss.

 4. You Don’t “Fit the Suit”

-I once worked for a large pharmaceutical company where everyone in critical management positions where tall, white men.
+I once worked for a large pharmaceutical company where everyone in critical management positions were tall, white men.
 I also worked for a national mortgage company in which everyone of rank within our department chain was a woman.
-I worked for a smaller mortgage company in which most of the sales staff were 20-something Ivy League (or equivalent) graduates.
+Then I worked for a smaller mortgage company where most of the sales staff were 20-something Ivy League (or equivalent) graduates.
 Get the picture?

 While it’s comforting to believe that organizations hire the best and brightest candidates available as a matter of survival, it’s not always true.